Dan-dilion/thousand_sunny/README.md

 # Thousand Sunny
-a technical exercise for Framework Design
+A technical exercise for Framework Design

 ### [Click here](http://www.waxworlds.org/dan/thousand_sunny) to see project